paulfoley/Udacity_Nanodegree-Machine_Learning/Outlier_Management/README.md

 ## Project Overview

-In this proejct we'll use the provided `practice_outliers_ages.pkl` and `practice_outliers_net_worths.pkl` datasets to see how outliers effect a [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model.
+In this proejct we'll use the provided `practice_outliers_ages.pkl` and `practice_outliers_net_worths.pkl` datasets to see how outliers affect a [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model.

 ### Project Steps